Gilbert Teodoro: 2010 presidential campaign

 In March 2009, Teodoro announced his intention to run for President of the Philippines in the May 2010 election.
-Months earlier, he quit his old party Nationalist People's Coalition (NPC) to join the merged administration party Lakas Kampi CMD and cast his name in the ruling party's contenders for the 2010 elections.
+Months earlier, he quit his old party Nationalist People's Coalition (NPC) to join the merged administration party Lakas–Kampi and cast his name in the ruling party's contenders for the 2010 elections.

-On September 16, 2009, voting 42–5 through secret balloting, the executive committee of Lakas-Kampi officially selected Teodoro as their party's presidential standard bearer for the May 2010 elections, edging out the other nominee, MMDA Chairman Bayani Fernando.
-The announcement was made by Lakas-Kampi Secretary General Gabriel Claudio after a deliberation that lasted for approximately an hour.
+In September 2009, voting 42–5 through secret balloting, the executive committee of Lakas-Kampi selected Teodoro as their party's presidential nominee for the May 2010 elections, edging out the other nominee, MMDA Chairman Bayani Fernando.
+The announcement was made by Lakas–Kampi Secretary General Gabriel Claudio after a deliberation that lasted for approximately an hour.

-Teodoro's campaign platform includes encouraging political growth in the provinces and improving healthcare and education.
-He has also stated that he would not interfere if Arroyo were to be charged at a later date.
+Teodoro's 2010 campaign platform includes encouraging political growth in the provinces and improving healthcare and education.
+He stated that he would not interfere if Arroyo were to be charged at a later date.

-On November 20, Gloria Macapagal Arroyo resigned her post as the Chairman of the Lakas-Kampi-CMD and handed over the post to Teodoro.
+On November 20, Gloria Macapagal Arroyo resigned her post as Chairman of Lakas–Kampi–CMD and handed over the post to Teodoro.

 Teodoro's campaign slogan was "Galing at Talino" (capability and competence).
 According to him, public service does not only entail integrity, but ability and competence as well because people are looking for clear plans and not just mere promises and most of all positive campaigning.
 During the campaign, he shunned from mudslinging and encouraged other Presidentiables to do away with smear campaigning because it breeds disunity among Filipinos.

 On May 11, 2010, a day after the elections were held, Teodoro conceded defeat to the leading presidential candidate, Senator Noynoy Aquino of the Liberal Party, who is his second cousin.
-During a press conference he held at the Lakas-KAMPI-CMD national headquarters in Metro Manila, Teodoro wished Aquino well and also announced his decision to return to private life in order to take care of his wife and only son.
+During a press conference he held at the Lakas Kampi CMD national headquarters in Metro Manila, Teodoro wished Aquino well and announced his decision to return to private life to take care of his family.